nebari-dev/nebari/README.md

 ## Nebari HPC

-The HPC version of Nebari is based on [OpenHPC](https://openhpc.community/).
+An HPC version of Nebari is currently not available.
+There is one under development for Nebaris precursor QHub.

-> NOTE: The tool is currently under development.
 Curious?
-Check out the [Nebari HPC](https://github.com/Quansight/qhub-hpc) repository.
+Check out the [QHub HPC](https://github.com/Quansight/qhub-hpc) repository.

 ## Contributing to Nebari 👩🏻‍💻